Abstract

 the measured velocity of the electromagnetic signals in the reference system related to the Earth’s surface in the direction “from West to East” is equal to c2 = (cvacuum – V), where cvacuum is the speed of light in vacuum, and V is the linear speed of the Earth’s surface in the stationary space at the respective latitude.

 2. The case “Westward Transmission”.
-Analysis of the results of the measurement of the velocity of an electromagnetic signal by observers located in the two considered frames of reference
+Analysis of the results of the measurement of the speed of an electromagnetic signal by observers located in the two frames of reference

 The case “Westward Transmission”.
 The scenario is the same: